 DDEV mounts a fast Docker volume onto

-ddev startthe mutagen agent will be started if it’s not already running.
+ddev start, the Mutagen agent will be started if it’s not already running.

-In addition, a synchronous flush is performed after any
+A synchronous flush happens after any

 If you need to reset everything for a project, you can do it with

-ddev mutagen reset which starts the mutagen session from scratch and removes the docker volume so it can be recreated from scratch.
+ddev mutagen reset, which starts the Mutagen session from scratch and removes the Docker volume so it can be recreated from scratch.

 DDEV requires and provides a specific version of Mutagen, which you can see with

 mutagen instance or daemon is installed on your workstation it doesn't matter, because DDEV's version runs separately and uses a different data directory.

 Using NFS to Mount the Project into the Web Container¶

 NFS (Network File System) is a classic, mature Unix technique to mount a filesystem from one device to another.
 It provides significantly improved web server performance on macOS and Windows.
 It doesn’t really impact performance on Linux, so we don’t recommend it there.

 DDEV supports this technique and requires pre-configuration on your host computer, facilitated by a setup script that asks for your